 • Forklifts are equipped with front end attachments or fork side shifters

-Push button activation is the most ergonomic and safest type of dockleveler activation system.
+Push-button activation is the most ergonomic and safest type of dock leveler activation system.
 Manual or spring counterbalance activation should be used only when electrical power is not available.
-Push button-operated docklevelers may be less expensive over the long term as they require less service.
+Push button-operated dock levelers may be less expensive over the long term as they require less service.

 On inside/outside docks at temperature-controlled facilities, use perimeter weather seals to help prevent outside air from entering the building.
-At refrigerated facilities, the underside of the dockleveler ramp should be insulated.
-Condensation on the underside of the ramp causes corrosion and structural probelms.
+At refrigerated facilities, the underside of the dock leveler ramp should be insulated.
+Condensation on the underside of the ramp causes corrosion and structural problems.
 Expanded foam insulation helps prevent the warmer outside air from condensing on the underside of the ramp.
 Insulation also saves energy by minimizing the loss of refrigerated air.

 Dock levelers are normally supplied with a 16 in. lip plate that will suit the majority of applications.
 Lip length can be increased to 18 in. to 20 in. projecting out further from the dock face.
-Increased lip projection is necessary to deal with bumper projections of more than 4 in., substantial dock and truck bed height differences, and setback internal truck beds─typical with refrigerated trucks and trailers.
+Increased lip projection is necessary to deal with dock bumper projections of more than 4 in., substantial dock and truck bed height differences, and setback internal truck beds─typical with refrigerated trucks and trailers.

-When loading or unloading a truck with a setback internal truck bed such as trailer with swing doors, the lip must be sized to ensure lip contact with the internal bed.
+When loading or unloading a truck with a setback internal truck bed such as a trailer with swing doors, the lip must be sized to ensure lip contact with the internal bed.
 If the lip does not project over the internal setback and therefore rests on the step below the internal truck bed, the material handling equipment will strike the edge of the step up to the bed on every entry, making product transfer both rough and inefficient.

 Neoprene strips attach along the sides and/or rear of the deck assembly to better control the climate.
-The preferred weatherseal to protect against rodent entry is brush seal.
+The preferred weatherseal to protect against rodent entry is a brush seal.

 The zinc metalized spray process produces the optimal finish.
 Each dock leveler component is galvanized before assembly to provide complete protection.
-Galvanizing is commonly used in facilities that handle corrosive materials or are near harsh environments such as salt water.
+Galvanizing is commonly used in facilities that handle corrosive materials or are near harsh environments such as saltwater.